 Becoming a new client takes about five minutes.
 Here’s a breakdown of the five-step process:

 - Hit Register in the menu bar.

 - Enter your full name and email.
 Choose Register.

-- Enter your personal info, including your address and Social Security number.
+- Provide your personal info, including your address and Social Security number.

 - Follow the prompts to verify your identity and fund your account.